 Top 10 Barbeque hacks that will make outdoor grilling easier and your party more fun!
 How to best clean your charcoal grill, tips on presenting side dishes and how to cook dessert on your bbq too!
-We love cooking outdoors with our Charbroil grill and smoker, here are our tricks to make the best food ever!
+We love cooking with our barbecue and smoker.
+Here are our tricks to make the best food ever!

 It is that time of year again…we are so excited!!
 The weather is warmer, the kids are spending the afternoons outside, and it is time to light the bbq!
 Tonight we lit our Char-Broil grill, grabbed some burgers, chicken, and some other goodies I will show you later and grilled our first meal for the season.
 As we prepared our meal I jotted down the top 10 barbeque hacks we use on a regular basis….let me know if you have any I should add!!
-Here we go………. (originally published 5/15) This post brought to you by Char-Broil.
-The content and opinions expressed below are that of The Typical Mom.
+Here we go. (originally published 5/15, affiliate links present) This post sponsored by Char-Broil.

 We LOVE to BBQ!!
 As soon as it gets a bit warmer outside we are ready with our burgers, tongs, and friends to cook up some great food.

-I got to thinking the other day and realized there are a lot of tricks or hacks we use that others may not know of, so I’m here to share our top 10 barbeque hacks with you!
+I got to thinking the other day and realized there are a lot of tricks or hacks we use that others may not know of.
+So I’m here to share our top 10 barbeque hacks with you!
 It will take you less than 30 minutes to get everything set but will save you TONS of time at the end of the day. 😉

 Here are our Top 10 Barbeque Hacks

-- Use half an onion to make your grate non stick.
-Cut an onion in half, rub along the top and the meat will not stick nearly as much.
+- Use half an onion to make your warming rack and grate non stick!
+Just slice an onion in half, rub along the top and the meat will not stick nearly as much.
 Then use the other half to scrub the food remnants off when you are done grilling.

-Of course don’t let the other half of your onion go to waste so put it in a baggie and use it for cooking later, don’t let it go to waste.
+Or put the other half it in a baggie and use it for cooking later, don’t let it go to waste.

 - Use smaller squeeze bottles (like you see in restaurants) for your ketchup, mustard, and even BBQ sauce.
-Easier for kids to use, creates less of a mess, and you can later buy in bulk and refill these containers (you will see a pic. of them below).
+It makes it easier for kids to use, creates less of a mess, and you can later buy in bulk and refill these containers.

 I feel like when you present burger toppings like this my kids are more likely to load it up and try new things on top because it looks fun!!